 You’ll climb over 1,000 feet in elevation over 5 miles when hiking John Rock inside Pisgah National Forest.
 The trailhead starts at the Pisgah Center for Wildlife Education and you’ll pass an offshoot trail that leads to Cedar Rock Falls.

 Please careful when you reach the stone face of John Rock, as it’s a 200-foot from the cliff.

 If you’re looking for quick hikes near Asheville between lunch and that satisfying afternoon beer, try Lookout Mountain.
 This one is a 1.4-mile round trip hike in Montreat that starts slow and then picks up in elevation.

 You can enjoy views of the Seven Sisters on this hike.
 And fall foliage might be one of the best reasons to go, but this hike is good throughout much of the year.

 Distance from Asheville: 35 miles (54 minutes)

-Mount Mitchell is the tallest mountain east of the Mississippi and the namesake state park offers trails for every level of hiker.
+Mount Mitchell is the tallest mountain east of the Mississippi and highest in the Black Mountains.
+Inside Mount Mitchell state park, you’ll find trails for every level of hiker.
 For starters, you can enjoy the observation deck’s panoramic views after a few hundred-yard stroll on the Summit Trail (0.3 miles round trip).

 There’s more challenging Balsam Nature Trail (0.75-mile loop), and then you get into the tougher stuff.
 The strenuous Old Mitchell Trail (4.4 miles round trip) takes you from the park office to the top and the Deep Gap Trail (8.6 miles round trip) hikes both peaks of Mount Mitchell and Mount Craig.